skinny-framework/skinny-framework/README.md

 ### Routing & Controller & Validator

 Skinny's routing mechanism and controller layer on MVC architecture is a **rich Scalatra**.
 Skinny's extension provides you much simpler syntax.
-Of course, if you'd like to use Scalatra's API directly, Skinny never bother you.
+Of course, if you need to use Scalatra's API directly, Skinny never bother you.

-`SkinnyController` is a class which extends `ScalatraBase` and integrates some additional components.
+`SkinnyController` is a class which extends `ScalatraBase` and out-of-the-box components are integrated.

 ```scala
 // src/main/scala/controller/MembersController.scala